 Play with others.
 If you are still struggling, working with other musicians can be a solid way to break the dry spell.
 It may not be easy at first.
-There is the pressure to perform, the pressure to deliver the goods.
+There is the pressure to perform.
+There is the pressure to deliver the goods.
 However, if you can find the right group of musicians who are accepting and selfless in their willingness to share and work with others, it can help your confidence levels when creating music.
 Once the group begins to trust each other, you can obtain instant feedback on new ideas.
 Some of my favorite times in a group occur when I lay down a groove of rich rhythm chords and then listen to how others interpret and create leads on my chord structure.

 Take a Break.
 Sometimes, I record what I have and move on.
 If it is not what I feel, but cannot get the feeling on the hard drive, I record what I have and walk away.
 It may be the next day, or even the next week before I listen again to the recording.
-Sometimes, on the second or third listen, I hear the missing link, and the idea blossoms into a song.
+Sometimes, on the second or third listen, I hear the missing link and the idea blossoms into a song.
 Sometimes I realize that the whole idea is flat and needs to go away.
-However, in the end, a little break helps me to become objective about the song.
+In the end, a little break helps me to become objective about the song.